 22 And the glory which thou gavest me I have given them; that they may be one, even as we are one:

 23 I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me.”

 Read that closely.
 It does NOT say believers will be one “with” Jesus and the Father.
 He was saying that believers will be one with EACH OTHER, and (secondarily) they will be “in” Jesus and the Father only by way of being in Christ’s body.
 1 Corinthians 12:27 “Now ye are the body of Christ, and members in particular.”
 Galatians 3:28 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”
-The fact that there are no racial or gender distinctions in the body of Christ shows that, spiritually, all believers are the same person.
-Since Jesus compared the oneness of the believers with the oneness of Himself and the Father, we know Jesus and the Father are the same person.
+The fact that there are no racial or gender distinctions in the body of Christ shows that, spiritually, all believers are the same being.
+Since Jesus compared the oneness of the believers with the oneness of Himself and the Father, we know Jesus and the Father are the same being.
 So when John 17:20-23 is cross-referenced with Galatians 3:28, it actually proves the opposite of what the heretics say!

 Hence, right after Jesus said “I and my Father are one” (John 10:30), “the Jews took up stones again to stone him” and said “we stone thee…for blasphemy; and because that thou, being a man, makest thyself God” (John 10:31-33).
 In the verses after that, Jesus did not deny it!
 If Jesus is not God, why didn’t He say “You misunderstood me – I didn’t mean that I am God”?